zacharygriffee/senal/docs/inciter-api.md

 ### Señal.inciter(any, reason, [meta])
 Wrap anything to become an immutable inciter that can be passed to tada

+- What?
+An observable (senals) pushes the material the observers signed up for
+- Who?
+An observer (tada) is the consumer of that data.
+- Why/How?
+An inciter is the `reason` or 'manifest' of why and how the material was pushed to consumer.

+The inciter is experimental, and subject to change between versions.

 Reserved reasons: initial, invocation, collection, property, manual

 **Kind**: static method of [<code>Señal</code>](#Señal)